jwhitted-clover/virtual-keypad/README.md

 - [x] Responsively fit mobile phones
 - [x] Prevent double tap zooming on mobile devices
+- [x] Read merchantId and accessToken from url
 - [ ] Add timeouts to transactions
 - [x] Support more than 2 actions (dropdown)
 - [ ] Support more than sale transactions
 - [ ] Add validation to configuration
 - [ ] Add help to configuration
-- [ ] Allow cancel on device selection
+- [x] Allow cancel on device selection
 - [ ] Test error flows in thunks
 - [ ] Auto-connect option?!
 - [ ] Complete README